 The Challenges Facing Translation In Africa And The Need For Professional Translation Companies

 It is not easy to operate as a translation company in Africa.
 The challenges are even worse for freelancers.
 The challenges revolve lack of access banking and money transfer facilities, lack of access to necessary information and tools and political unrest.
 These challenges are severe in most cases that freelancers end up delivering low quality translation.
 While these challenges are being addressed by most African governments, there is still a long way to go.
 Translation agencies and translation companies, unlike freelancers, are better poised to operate in spite of these challenges due to their capacities.
 Most of them operate in South Africa.
 South Africa is one of the few countries in Africa that has been able to adequately address most of these challenges.
-It is not surprising therefore that professional translation services in South Africa is booming business.
+It is not surprising therefore that professional translation services in South Africa is a booming business.

 How Good Profession Translation Companies Will Help You Penetrate The African Market

 Good professional translation companies in Africa will give you access to a comprehensive localization process complete with:-